How to become a Legal transcriptionist?

 1. Educational Qualification

-You probably won't need a college degree to apply for an entry-level legal transcriptionist job, but you might require a high-school diploma.
-Along with that, it is better if you have experience working in a legal setting.
+You won't need a college degree to apply for an entry-level legal transcriptionist job.
+Some employer may ask a high-school diploma.
+It is better if you have experience working in a legal setting.

 2. Enhance Your Skills

-As we’ve mentioned before, there are a set of skills required to take on the role of a legal transcriptionist.
-Here are some of them:
+Here are a set of skills required to take on the role of a legal transcriptionist.

 - Excellent listening skills